Seeed-Studio/wiki-documents/docs/weekly_wiki.md

 ✨ For each week, when a collaborator contributes a project or fixes something important, we put the stars at the end of title of "Weekly Wiki" for more people be able to see their efforts👍.

-Today is May.6th and a brand new week has begun!
+Today is May 6th and a brand new week has begun!
 Check out what Seeed Studio did last week!

 ## Latest Wiki Launched